Islandora-Collaboration-Group/ISLE/README.md

 ISLE is quite flexible and may be run on an institution’s servers or in the cloud, or as a hybrid; similarly, it may be maintained by an institution’s staff, by a vendor, or as a shared project.

-N.B.
-The Quick Start Guide **should not** be used in production.
-Please review the full documentation (LINK) for production installations.
+**Important:** This Quick Start Guide **should not** be used in production.
+Please use the [ISLE Documentation](https://islandora-collaboration-group.github.io/ISLE-Documentation/) for production installations.

 ## Quick Start Guide